baiyuechuu/IoT_Kit/Website/README.md

 ## Authentication Flow

-1. **Login/Signup**: Users can sign in using email/password or OAuth providers
+1. **Login/Signup**: Users can sign in using email/password or GitHub OAuth
-2. **Validation**: The system validates users against the allowed list
+2. **Authentication**: The system processes login credentials securely
 3. **Redirect**: Successful authentication redirects to the dashboard
 4. **Protection**: Protected routes automatically redirect unauthenticated users
 5. **Session**: Authentication state is managed globally with the `useAuth` hook